behnazkhoshnood/tadig-restaurant/README.md

 * ### **Structure**

-  - #### First and third sections(header and footer):
+  - #### First and third section(header and footer):

-    - The website consist of 7 pages named: index, order, order main, order desserts, order drinks, reservation and rate us.
+    - The website consist of 7 pages named: index(Home), order(Menu), order main, order dessert, order drinks, reservation and rate us.
 Each page has three sections.

     - The main content of header and footer sections are the same in all the pages.
 The Header section consist of the navbar menu for navigation through the website and the footer section consist of Sign in / sign up button, contacts and social media links.